frederic-perez/AmE-dictionary/dictionary.md

 __strew__ _v_ :eight: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
 At a wedding, for example, the flower child's job is to strew the path with petals.
 __stricken__ _v_ :three::shit:
 __strictures__ :three::shit: _The strictures on women's behavior were easing._
-__strife__ _n_ :five: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
+__strife__ _n_ :six: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
 __striker__ _The match was damp and wouldn't ignite against the striker._
 __string beans__
 __string knife__ :two::shit: